 Interstate Treaty on Gaming

 The Interstate Treaty on Gaming was passed in January of 2008.
-The legislation banned all forms of online gambling except for horse racing betting.
-The treaty also made it possible for authorities to direct financial institutions not to process transactions for Germany gaming sites and to ask internet service providers to block access to betting websites.
+The legislation banned all forms of online gambling in Germany except for horse racing betting.
+The treaty also made it possible for authorities to direct financial institutions not to process transactions for Germany gambling sites and to ask internet service providers to block access to German betting websites.